-4.10 Power Feed Mechanical Test
+4.8 Power Feed Mechanical Test

 - 1. Remove the weight from the track rollers.
 They should turn smoothly and easily with very little play. - 2.
 Make sure the middle track cover is not bent or touching the top rail. - 3.
 Make sure the middle track oiler is free of sawdust buildup. - 4.
 Make sure the power feed chain is not stiff from rust.
 Also make sure the chain is not too tight. - 5.
-Check the power feed shaft.
-Visually inspect the bearings.
-The shaft should move neither in or out nor side to side. - 6.
-Make sure the power feed chain cam bearing is not touching the main frame tube. - 7.
-Make sure there is no sap or rust on the rails. - 8.
+Make sure the power feed chain cam bearing is not touching the main frame tube. - 6.
+Make sure there is no sap or rust on the rails. - 7.
 Make sure the block on the lower track roller assembly is not rubbing the lower rail.
-Also make sure the track rollers are not too tight. - 9.
+Also make sure the track rollers are not too tight. - 8.
 Make sure the power feed belt is properly tightened.